Gardens

 While most types of magnolia will grow too large to plant in pots, starry magnolia is a more compact, bushy tree that produces the most beautiful white, star-shaped flowers.

-The tree flowers in the spring and exudes a delicate fragrance, adding a romantic air to a patio seating area.
+The tree flowers in the spring and exudes a delicate fragrance, adding a romantic air to a patio seating area, making it one of the best magnolia varieties.

 Position starry magnolia in a sheltered spot, and plant in neutral to acid soil that is well drained.